 An app that is specifically designed for people with impaired hearing, Petralex.
-Is described as a program that serves as a type of hearing aid.
+It is described as a program that serves as a hearing aid.
 It essentially acts as a personal amplifier to augment the ability of the user to hear.
 And it can be especially useful when it comes to social settings.

 Additionally, with Apple and Android support, it’s an application that you can use, regardless of what mobile device you own.

 Ideal for those in need of healthy ways to grapple with their emotions or aid in their routines, Choiceworks is an application that enables individuals to verbalize what they feel.
 It’s beneficial for those with special needs who cannot voice out their thoughts and give general routines the importance they deserve.
 The sections that the app covers are feelings, waiting, feeling scale, and schedule, with each one addressing specific needs.

 For example, the section for waiting is for social situations since it allows the person to normalize their actions, preventing them from interrupting conversions.
 On the other hand, the feeling scale enables users to determine and manage their feelings in specific environments.

 As its name suggests, this app is primarily intended to be used by blind or visually impaired, allowing them to carefully navigate their surroundings and give them the awareness they need to understand their environment.

 It fulfills its purpose by connecting users with volunteers from around the world who can see to be of assistance using no more than their smartphone cameras.